 Post: Patient Advice and Liaison Service, Garden Lodge, Hopewood Park, Ryhope, Sunderland, SR2 0NB

-9am – 4.30 pm, Monday to Friday
+9am to 4.30 pm, Monday to Friday

-An answerphone is available at all times for you to leave a message.
+An answerphone is always available for you to leave a message.
 A member of the PALS team will aim to return your call as soon as possible.

 You can contact your named key worker or CYPS duty team if you have any further questions throughout the assessment process.